INDIANAPOLIS – The Colts have won their last two preseason games and stand on the cusp of the franchise's first winning preseason record since 2003.

 True, there is no symmetry between a possible 3-1 preseason record and the assurance of another playoff berth, but every time a team takes the field winning is the objective.

-“Any time you have the horseshoe on your helmet, you’re excited to strap it up and play," said tackle Joe Reitz this week.
+"Any time you have the horseshoe on your helmet, you're excited to strap it up and play," said tackle Joe Reitz this week.
 "It's another chance we get before the regular season, kind of a final dress rehearsal.
 We have a chance to go out and get better."

 There are a number of things on which to work and a few roster decisions hanging in the balance with a looming cut from 75 to 53 players by Saturday.

 Here are SEVEN THINGS TO LOOK FOR OR THAT THE COLTS HOPE TO ACCOMPLISH ON THURSDAY: